okohll/abdocs/content/docs/security-and-compliance/security-features/privileges.md

     * create, edit and delete views from the table, including creating charts, maps and word clouds.
     * upload or create printout templates for views
     * view usage statistics about a table
-    * Manage also allows some extended user features, which are
+    * Manage also allows some extended user features
-        * deleting any user's comments from a table
+        * delete any user's comments from a table
         * unlock locked records to allow editing (one at a time)
         * override table options which would normally disallow adding/removing records from a table
+        * override options which would normally disallow exporting data to a spreadsheet
         * import data from spreadsheet
-        * export data to spreadsheet (override any option to disallow this to users without manage privileges)
         * global edit (bulk edit) data in the table

 Finally the **administrator** privilege allows full permissions over the complete system.
 An administrator can create/remove users, roles, tables etc., as well as assign table privileges to any user, including themselves.